JustLoveToCode/aws-bootcamp-cruddur-2023/journal/week1.md

 export BACKEND_URL="*"
 python3 -m flask run --host=0.0.0.0 --port=4567
 cd ..

-make sure to unlock the port on the port tab open the link for 4567 in your browser append to the url to /api/activities/home you should get back json
+make sure to unlock the port on the port tab open the link for 4567 in your browser

+# How to Check that it is Working Properly for the Website URL
+append to the url to /api/activities/home you should get back json
 Add Dockerfile